plbabin/sauvignon/README.md

 # Sauvignon

-This react starterkit provides a prepared development environment based on [gulp](https://github.com/gulpjs/gulp), [stylus](https://github.com/LearnBoost/stylus) and [webpack](https://github.com/webpack/webpack).
-The internal data flow is handled with  [Reflux](https://github.com/spoike/refluxjs) and the routing is managed with the [React-Router](https://github.com/rackt/react-router).
+This is a small project to learn how React and Redux works together.
+This is far from being completed and usable.

 ## Installation